Frequently Asked Questions about LED

 MyLEDLightingGuide designs light solutions.
 We are product agnostic, we will select the best product that meets your needs.
 So we have the ability to replace 400W Metal Halide with 10,000 lumens up to 30,000 lumens.
 We do find that you need more lumens indoors to do a proper replacement than you do outdoors.
 A lighting photometric analysis will determine how much you need to create the proper foot candles.

-16. What are the steps required to replace a fluorescent tube in an existing fixture?
+11. What are the steps required to replace a fluorescent tube?

 1. Remove the fluorescent tubes, and then remove the ballast.